 5G, the latest generation of cellular technology, delivers faster speeds, lower latency and greater capacity for multiple devices than its 4G predecessor.
 Although carriers are devoting the lion's share of their 5G marketing dollars to wooing consumers, enterprises will reap the biggest rewards.

-In the coming years, enterprise use cases will outweigh consumer user cases, making it essential for organizations to thoroughly understand 5G's benefits and challenges now and to begin evaluating how the technology could affect the way they do business.
+In the coming years, enterprise use cases will outweigh consumer use cases, making it essential for organizations to thoroughly understand 5G's benefits and challenges now and to begin evaluating how the technology could affect the way they do business.

-This enterprise 5G guide will explain in-depth how the cellular technology works, its architecture options, emerging use cases, how it compares to 4G and Wi-Fi 6, and more.
+This enterprise 5G guide will explain how the cellular technology works, its architecture options, emerging use cases, how it compares to 4G and Wi-Fi 6, and more.

 What is 5G?

 5G is fifth-generation cellular technology that supports multigigabit data rates, likely exceeding traditional wireline network speeds.
 While 5G's potential speed of 20 Gbps is a significant draw, its low latency -- ultimately five milliseconds or less -- is even more attractive for enterprise applications that will encompass augmented reality, IoT, location awareness and branch connectivity.
 5G is engineered to be more secure than its cellular service predecessors, thanks to its more comprehensive transport security algorithms and safeguards such as network slicing.

 How does 5G work?